apache/iceberg/docs/docs/flink-writes.md

 #### Usage

-Here is how to enable hash distribution in Java.
+Here is how to enable range distribution in Java.
 There are two optional advanced configs.
 Default should work well for most cases.
 See [write-options](flink-configuration.md#write-options) for details.
 ```java
 FlinkSink.forRowData(input)